forbesmiyasato/PortlandStateJavaSummer2020/phonebill/src/main/resources/edu/pdx/cs410J/miyasato/README.txt

 This is a README file!

-CS410J Project 1 : Designing a Phone Bill Application
+CS410J Project 2 : Storing Your Phone Bill in a Text File Forbes Miyasato
-Forbes Miyasato

 The Phone Bill Application reads in a series of options and arguments with information regarding the phone bill and phone call, and parses the data in order to present the user with a description of the PhoneCall.

-usage: java edu.pdx.cs410J.<login-id>.Project1 [options] <args>
+usage: java edu.pdx.cs410J.<login-id>.Project2 [options] <args>
 args are (in this order):
 customer Person whose phone bill we’re modeling callerNumber Phone number of caller